Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 What is the difference between FHA modification and a conventional modification?

-FHA modifications follow HUD guidelines with specific rate floors, term limits, and evaluation sequences.
+FHA modifications follow federal FHA program guidelines with specific rate floors, term limits, and evaluation sequences.
 The programs, eligibility criteria, and outcomes differ significantly from conventional programs.

 Does the FHA modification affect my FHA insurance?